 3. Set your phone to alert you every 20-30 minutes to take a quick stretch break at your desk or workstation.
 This is good for your body and also for your eye health.
 Try neck rolls and torso twists.
 The Mayo Clinic offers a slide show of easy office stretches and try these easy chair yoga poses from Cleveland Clinic.

 4. Take active cardio breaks.
 In addition to stretch breaks, you may want to add another five minutes of more intensive activity every hour or two.
 Do stair challenges or deskercizes that can be done in a small space.
-Healthier America suggests 15 great ways to deskercise and check out our 2-minute deskerciszing video from our We Want You Health series.
-We also like this infographic from the Washington Post on 12 exercises for a workout at work that offers animated illustrations and rates each exercise for difficulty, sweat factor and humiliation factor, or how silly you may feel performing the exercise in front of colleagues!
+Healthier America suggests 15 great ways to deskercise and check out this infographic from the Washington Post on 12 exercises for a workout at work that offers animated illustrations and rates each exercise for difficulty, sweat factor and humiliation factor, or how silly you may feel performing the exercise in front of colleagues!